abumusasakib/ekyc/README.md

 # Ekyc

 A Flutter package designed to automate the eKYC process.
 This app allows users to capture and submit essential documents and biometrics, including customer photos, National ID (NID) front and back images, and digital signatures.
-The captured images are processed locally on the device, and liveness checks for customer photos are handled in real-time.
+The captured images are processed locally on the device.

 ## Application Features